IBM Cloud Docs

 When you use a VPN connection, you are billed monthly.

 IBM charges with the base price hourly per connection.
-The base price varies per geography.
-So if you use one vpn connection that is active for a month, the monthly bill would be $base price X 24 hours X 30 days.
+The base price varies per region.
+So, if you use one VPN connection that is active for a month, the monthly bill would be the VPN hourly base price for your region X 24 hours X 30 days.
+For example, if VPN is used in a US region and the US base price is $0.05 per VPN instance, the monthly price would be $36.
+VPN charges are associated with the Power Virtual Server Workspace resource.

-There are no additional charges for PER.
-You are charged based on the number of Transit Gateway connections and routing options.
+No additional charges are levied for PER in IBM Power Virtual Server.
+You are only charged based on the number of Transit Gateway connections and routing options associated to the use of PER.

-The following table shows the charges based on the routing option that you select:
+The following table shows an example of the charges based on the routing option that you select:

 Routing type Charges